mgeri/shippy/README.md

-# shippy
+# Shippy
-Golang training microservices to learn how to write microservices making use of protobuf and gRPC as the underlying transport protocol
+Golang training microservices to learn how to write microservices making use of protobuf and gRPC as the underlying transport protocol.

+It uses:
+* go micro v2 framework
+* gRPC
+* mongoDB

-## grpc and go-micro v2
+## gRPC and go-micro v2
 Uses grpc and go-micro v2

-To install grps see online doc
+To install grpc see online doc

 To install go micro protoc gen: